ltnkshkn/CKEditorDivAreaBundle/README.md

-# CKEditorFontBundle
+# Ckeditor-divarea-bundle
-Symfony2 Bundle to integrate the CKEditor plugin "Font"
+Symfony2 Bundle to integrate the CKEditor plugin uses a <div> element (instead of the traditional <iframe> element)

 ## Current Version

-Font v4.5.9
+Font v4.5.10